How to Set Up a Secure Low-Budget Quake III Game Server You Can Play On In Your Browser

 sudo k0s start

-Ensure the correctness of your setup by running k0s status
+Ensure the correctness of your setup by running k0s status, which should

 display the status of your Kubernetes cluster.